Jump to content

 *Regenerative Concoction Is like Healing Concoction except instead of Dice based on

-Craft Rank it is the Number of Turns it effects the target.
+Craft Rank, it is the Number of Turns it affects the target.

 • In-Game Bonus: This item CANNOT be used without an administering tool such as "Pill Capsules", "Syringe", "Spray Bottle", or "Spray Grenade".
-When used injunction with those items it automatically allows the user to roll the correct dice and add that outcome to there current Hit Points.
+When used in conjunction with those items, it automatically allows the user to roll the correct dice and add that outcome to their current Hit Points.
 No more then there total possible HP.
 There is no need for a Treat Injury check.
 This simply just works.
-However, if a character chooses to help administrate the Healing Concoction they can follow the Restore Hit Points with Medical Item skill check.
+However, if a character chooses to help administrate the Healing Concoction, they can follow the Restore Hit Points with Medical Item skill check.

-Immunity Concoction: Much like the "Healing Concoction" this requires a form of administering such as "Pill Capsules", "Syringe", "Spray Bottle", or "Spray Grenade".
-The Immunity Concoction lasts for roughly 24 hours and provides an advantage bonus against poisons and there effects.
-This much be taken *BEFORE* the person gets poisoned.
+' Immunity Concoction: Much like the "Healing Concoction," this requires a form of administering such as "Pill Capsules", "Syringe", "Spray Bottle", or "Spray Grenade".
+The Immunity Concoction lasts for roughly 24 hours and provides an advantage bonus against poisons and their effects.
+This must be taken *BEFORE* the person gets poisoned.

-• Note on crafting: The crafter most already know about the poison/venom/chemical and have an sample of it in order to make the Immunity Concoction.
+• Note on crafting: The crafter must already know about the poison/venom/chemical and have a sample of it in order to make the Immunity Concoction.

 • Note on Masterworked: Masterworked of this item simply means that the character now gets double advantage.
-This item can be Masterwoked +2 as well for triple advantage.
+This item can also be Masterwoked +2 for triple advantage.

 Pill Capsules (10-Pack): A very simple and cheap way to administer a "Concoction".
-Craft for this is can either be 'Structural' or 'Pharmaceutical'.
-This capsules can hold a single dose of a "Concoction" and can only be used once.
-They are made 10 at a time.
+Craft for this can either be 'Structural' or 'Pharmaceutical'.
+These capsules can hold a single dose of a "Concoction" and are only usable once.
+They are made in batches of 10.

-• In-Game Bonus: This can be force feed to a helpless or paralyzed Character by another.
-The act of force feeding as to be a Full Round action and does not count as a Treat Injury check.
-If the player is able to take one himself and he already has a pill they can take one as a Simple action.
+• In-Game Bonus: This can be force-fed to a helpless or paralyzed Character by another.
+The act of force feeding is to be a Standard Use Item Action and does not count as a Treat Injury check.
+If the player is able to take one himself and already has a pill, they can take one as a Simple action.
 This action cannot be done faster nor can another Character use a Treat Injury check to improve the outcome of a Concoction taken with a Pill Capsule.

 Syringe (5-Pack): Another very simple and cheap way to administer a "Concoction".
 Craft skill for this can either be 'Structural' or 'Pharmaceutical'.
 A Syringe can only be used once and then is disposed of.

-• In-Game Bonus: The point of a Syringe is that it can be administered by somebody else, therefore taking advantage of the Treat Injury skill check, and can be done as fast as a Simple action if the person administrating it has the correct Class/Talent for it.
-The action of injecting a Syringe cannot be made faster then a Simple Action.
+• In-Game Bonus: The point of a Syringe is that it can be administered by somebody else, therefore taking advantage of the Treat Injury skill check, and can be done as fast as a Simple action if the person administering it has the correct Class/Talent for it.
+The action of injecting a Syringe cannot be made faster than a Simple Action.

 Spray Bottle: The Spray Bottle has a range of 10ft and is considered a ranged touch attack to enemies or an automatic success to friendlies.
 This can hold multiple doses (5 uses) of a single type of "Concoction".
 Each Tech level higher provides a bonus of 5ft extra range and the ability to hold 1 more use.
 Craft skill for this can either be 'Mechanical' or 'Pharmaceutical'.
 For every 5ft or +1 use the price doubles.